sat10am/now-python-wsgi/README.md

 ## Requirements

-Your project may optionally include a `requirements.txt` file to declare any dependencies.
-If you do include a requirements file, `Werkzeug` must appear as a dependency, e.g.:
+Your project may optionally include a `requirements.txt` file to declare any dependencies, e.g.:

 ```
 # requirements.txt
-Werkzeug >=0.14,<1
+Django >=2.2,<2.3
 ```

-If no `requirements.txt` file is included, then the builder will install `Werkzeug` to ensure handler dependencies are met.
+Be aware that the builder will install `Werkzeug` as a requirement of the handler.
+This can cause issues if your project requires a different version of `Werkzeug` than the handler.

 ## Configuration options